azimecha/llamination/README.md

 ## System requirements

 .NET Framework 2.0+ and .NET Standard 2.0+ are both supported.
-(The second one includes .NET Core 3+ and .NET 5+).
+(This includes .NET Core 3+ and .NET 5+).

 Because SAPI is part of Windows, the SAPI library only works there.
 Everything else is cross platform.